 When an accident occurs outside of the state you reside in, the claims process can get complicated.
-Jurisdiction laws typically require that you file a case in the state where the accident occured.
+Jurisdiction laws typically require that you file a case in the state where the accident occurred.
 Moreover, unless a limited law license is granted, an attorney must have admittance into the Texas state bar in order to practice law in Texas.
 A Texas attorney in good standing with the state bar will already be prepared to handle your case and will be more familiar with local and state laws.
 If you were in a truck accident in Texas, it would be to your benefit to schedule a free consultation with a Texas personal injury lawyer.

 Are any measures being taken to decrease Texas truck collisions?

 Since trucks serve an increasingly important role in our commerce-driven society, the Federal Motor Carrier Safety Administration (FMCSA) has imposed very strict rules on truck drivers, tractor-trailers, and the trucking industry as a whole.

 - No More Radar Detectors: Since studies have demonstrated that truck drivers using radar detectors exhibited a tendency to speed, all big rigs weighing more than 18,000 pounds are prohibited from carrying a radar detector inside.

 - No Transporting Unauthorized Passengers: Even though it may be tempting for long-haul drivers to carry unauthorized passengers, such as family members on the lonely road ahead, FMCSA has declared it a safety hazard since this type of distraction may cause serious crashes.
 However, drivers can have co-drivers with written authorization from the trucking company beforehand.